Chizzy-codes/NBA_Players_Project_Fullstack_Datascience/README.md

 In this project
 - I scraped "nba.com" using selenium, beautiful soup
-- Used the data extracted to build a custom MySQL/ sqlite3 database of NBA players.
+- Used the data extracted to build a custom MySQL database of NBA players.